 The XEN® Gel Stent is a FDA-approved treatment for mild to moderate glaucoma.
 The XEN® Gel Stent uses a tiny tube to reduce the intraocular pressure to a normal level by creating an opening between the inside of the anterior chamber of the eye and the eye’s outer layer.
 The opening allows the fluid in the eye to drain, helping to restore the intraocular pressure to a normal level.

 The XEN® Gel Stent is made of permanent, soft, collagen-derived, gelatin.
 The stent measures 6mm long and is about the width of a human hair.
 Surgeons inject the stent through a small self-sealing corneal incision using a simple, preloaded injector.

 “For patients with primary open-angle glaucoma, the XEN® Gel Stent is a new surgical option for patients whose previous treatment options have failed.
-Ophthalmic Consultants of Long Island strives to be the leader in eye care in Long Island, and by offering patients this revolutionary procedure to help treat glaucoma, we are enabling our patients to enjoy life more fully,” stated Dr. Caronia.
+OCLI strives to be the leader in eye care in Long Island, and by offering patients this revolutionary procedure to help treat glaucoma, we are enabling our patients to enjoy life more fully,” stated Dr. Caronia.